GMAT Exam > GMAT Notes > Verbal for GMAT > Overview: Strengthen & Weaken

 The connection is established between "flute holes" and the "musical scale" through the passage.
 The link is that "holes" correspond to "notes," providing a connection between the flute and the musical scale.

-Now, let's consider the answer choices:
+Now, let's consider the answer choices of the given example:

 (A) Not relevant.
 Talks about the flutes being the only instruments made but doesn't establish a connection between a 5-hole flute and a complete musical scale.